mrled/caryatid/readme.markdown

 Particularly for S3 storage, this will be useful to not only know what is available, but also to save money by deleting ancient unused versions of boxes.

 If we add an HTTP backend, the tool would also be useful for other Vagrant catalogs that are not managed by Caryatid.

+### Separate backend and frontend URIs

+For a webserver backend, we could provide a backend SCP or LocalFile URI, and a frontend HTTP URI.
+For an S3 backend where boxes can be public, we could provide a backend S3 and a frontend HTTP URI (note that in the S3/HTTP case, the boxes must be public, since S3 doesn't support HTTP basic auth).
+In these cases, we wouldn't need to support WebDAV (which provides create/update/delete access), only vanilla HTTP/HTTPS (which of course can provide read access), because we could use backends we already ahve like LocalFile that provide C/U/D access.

+This would let us keep with our goal of no serverside logic, while allowing for more frontends.